erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 Summing up
 ----------

-The new fast generators functions in the `rand` module fills a niche for speed over quality where the type-based JIT optimizations have elevated the performance.
+The [new fast] generator's functions in the `rand` module fills a niche for speed over quality where the type-based [JIT optimizations] have elevated the performance.

-The combination of high speed and high quality can only be fulfilled with a BIF implementation, but we hope that to be a combination we do not need to address...
+The combination of high speed and high quality can only be fulfilled with a [BIF implementation], but we hope that to be a combination we do not need to address...

-Recent improvements in `rand_suite:measure/1` highlights what the precious CPU cycles are used for.
+Recent improvements in [`rand_SUITE:measure/1`] highlights what the precious CPU cycles are used for.

 [Use `rand` anyway]:        #use-rand-anyway
+[BIF implementation]:       #write-a-bif
 [Write a BIF]:              #write-a-bif
 [Write a NIF]:              #write-a-nif
+[new fast]:                 #write-a-simple-prng
 [Use the system time]:      #use-the-system-time
 [Hash a "unique" value]:    #hash-a-unique-value
 [Write a simple PRNG]:      #write-a-simple-prng